Frequently Asked Questions

 Why apply for Moving-Up Mentoring?

-Reviewer expectations are different for ATE Moving-Up Projects than for small grants and the competition for funding is much greater.
+Reviewer expectations are different for second grants than for initial grants and the competition for funding is much greater.
 A highly experienced Mentor from the ATE Program will bring a valuable outside perspective and "insider" knowledge to help you understand reviewer expectations for a larger project.
 Your Mentor will also help you avoid mistakes and missteps that may reduce the chances of receiving a grant award.

 Who leads the Mentor-Connect project?

-The Principal Investigator for the Mentor-Connect project is Elaine Craft.
-Co-PIs are Ellen Hause, Dennis Faber, Emery DeWitt, and Rick Roberts.
-Osa Brand serves as Senior Personnel for the Mentor-Connect project.
+The Principal Investigator for the Mentor-Connect project is Pamela Silvers.
+Co-PIs are Emery DeWitt and Elaine Craft.
+Osa Brand, Louis McIntyre, and Mel Cossette serve as Senior Personnel for the Mentor-Connect project.
 Mentor-Connect Mentors are integral to the work of the project and serve as project advisors.

 "How to's"